cerebralideas/cerebralideas.github.io/_posts/2021-08-07-build-a-protected-web-app-with-reactjs-and-forgerock.md

 {% include image-wide.html imageurl="/assets/images/posts/2021/react-todo-app-screenshots/todos-page-loading.png" title="To-dos page loading to-dos" caption="Screenshot of to-dos page with persistent spinner" %}

-To make resource requests to an protected endpoint, we have an `HttpClient` module that provides a simple wrapper around the native `fetch` method of the browser.
+To make resource requests to a protected endpoint, we have an `HttpClient` module that provides a simple wrapper around the native `fetch` method of the browser.
 When you call the `request` method, it will retrieve the user’s access token, and attach it as a Bearer Token to the request as an `authorization` header.
 This is what the resource server will use to make its own request to the ForgeRock server to validate the user’s access token.

 Open `utilities/request.js` and import the `HttpClient` from the ForgeRock SDK.
 Then, replace the native fetch method with the `HttpClient.request` method.